Components

 x-pubkey | Signer's public key (full serialized key or 32-byte commitment hex) |

-x-signature | Falcon RPO signature over the request digest |
+x-signature | Signature over the Guardian request digest |

 x-timestamp | Unix timestamp in milliseconds |